ShadowTheHedgehogHacking/Nintendont-2PMod-Fix/README.md

 ### Nintendont-2PMod-Fix
-A patched version of Nintendont to work with the 2P-ShdTH v2.0+ project
+A patched version of Nintendont to work with the 2P-ShdTH project.

+***ONLY FOR VERSIONS 2.0 - 2.2***!!!

 ### Quick Installation: